-This structure maps memory address space usually to a device-level granularity.
-Details are provided in Table 80.
+- This structure maps memory address space usually to a device-level granularity.
+Details are provided in Table 80. - One structure is present for each contiguous address range described. - 1445 NOTE A Memory Device Mapped Address structure is provided only if a Memory Device has a mapped address; - there is no provision within this structure to map a zero-length address space. - 1447 See 7.17, 7.18, and 7.21 for more information.

-- 1429 One structure is present for each contiguous address range described. - NOTE: A Memory Device Mapped Address structure is provided only if a Memory Device has a mapped address; there is no provision within this structure to map a zero-length address space. - 1432 See 7.17, 7.18, and 7.21 for more information.
+Table 80 - Memory Device Mapped Address (Type 20) structure

-Table 80 - Memory Device Mapped Address (Type 20) Structure
+Offset Spec.
+Version Name Length Value Description 00h 2.1+ Туре BYTE 20 Memory Device Mapped Address indicator

-0 Offset Spec.
-Version Name Length Value Description 00h 2.1+ Туре BYTE 20 Memory Device Mapped Address indicator 01h 2.1+ Length BYTE 13h Length of the structure 02h 2.1+ Handle WORD Varies The handle, or instance number, associated with the structure 04h 2.1+ Starting Address DWORD Varies The physical address, in kilobytes, of a range of memory mapped to the referenced Memory Device.
-When the field value is FFFF FFFFh the actual address is stored in the Extended Starting Address field.
+Offset Spec.
+Version Name Length Value Description 01h 2.1+ Length BYTE Varies Length of the structure, 13h for version 2.1, 23h for version 2.7 and later.
+02h 2.1+ Handle WORD Varies Handle, or instance number, associated with the structure 04h 2.1+ Starting Address DWORD Varies Physical address, in kilobytes, of a range of memory mapped to the referenced Memory Device When the field value is FFFF FFFh the actual address is stored in the Extended Starting Address field.
 When this field contains a valid address, Ending Address must also contain a valid address.
 When this field contains FFFF FFFFh, Ending Address must also contain FFFF FFFFh.
-08h 2.1+ Ending Address DWORD Varies The physical ending address of the last kilobyte of a range of addresses mapped to the referenced Memory Device.
-When the field value is FFFF FFFFh the actual address is stored in the Extended Ending Address field.
+08h 2.1+ Ending Address DWORD Varies Physical ending address of the last kilobyte of a range of addresses mapped to the referenced Memory Device When the field value is FFFF FFFh the actual address is stored in the Extended Ending Address field.
 When this field contains a valid address, Starting Address must also contain a valid address.
-0Ch 2.1+ Memory Device Handle WORD Varies The handle, or instance number, associated with the Memory Device structure to which this address range is mapped.
-Multiple address ranges can be mapped to a single Memory Device.
-0Eh 2.1+ Memory Array Mapped Address Handle WORD Varies The handle, or instance number, associated with the Memory Array Mapped Address structure to which this device address range is mapped.
-Multiple address ranges can be mapped to a single Memory Array Mapped Address.
-10h 2.1+ Partition Row Position BYTE Varies Identifies the position of the referenced Memory Device in a row of the address partition.
-For example, if two 8-bit devices form a 16-bit row, this field's value is either 1 or 2.
+0Ch 2.1+ Memory Device Handle WORD Varies Handle, or instance number, associated with the Memory Device structure to which this address range is mapped Multiple address ranges can be mapped to a single Memory Device.
+0Eh 2.1+ Memory Array Mapped Address Handle WORD Varies Handle, or instance number, associated with the Memory Array Mapped Address structure to which this device address range is mapped Multiple address ranges can be mapped to a single Memory Array Mapped Address.
+10h 2.1+ Partition Row Position BYTE Varies Position of the referenced Memory Device in a row of the address partition For example, if two 8-bit devices form a 16-bit row, this field's value is either 1 or 2.
 The value 0 is reserved.
 If the position is unknown, the field contains FFh.
-11h 2.1+ Interleave Position BYTE Varies The position of the referenced Memory Device in an interleave.
-The value 0 indicates non-interleaved, 1 indicates first interleave position, 2 the second interleave position, and so on.
+11h 2.1+ Interleave Position BYTE Varies Position of the referenced Memory Device in an interleave The value 0 indicates non-interleaved, 1 indicates first interleave position, 2 the second interleave position, and so on.
 If the position is unknown, the field contains FFh.
 EXAMPLES: In a 2:1 interleave, the value 1 indicates the device in the "even" position.
 In a 4:1 interleave, the value 1 indicates the first of four possible positions.